tomcam/promotingyournovel/further-reading.md

 [Publishers Marketplace](http://www.publishersmarketplace.com/)

+# Online tools

+[Novel Rank](https://www.novelrank.com) is an awesome tool that lets you track the sales of a particular book, hottest categories, worst categories, and other information particularly interesting to self publishers.
+There are both free and pro versions.

 # Further reading

 The whole point of this site is to give you an easy-to-follow checklist of the least you need to publish your book.